History of the Appalachian people in Metro Detroit: Politics

-Many rural white migrants from Appalachia and the South carried deep-rooted southern racist beliefs towards African-Americans and others.
+Many rural white migrants from Appalachia and the South carried deep-rooted Southern racist beliefs towards African-Americans and others.
 Racists among the white Appalachian population feared that African-Americans were competitors for jobs and housing.
-Black Appalachian and Black Southern people in Metro Detroit were multiply oppressed, facing both racism and classism.
+Working-class Black Appalachian and Southern people in Metro Detroit were multiply oppressed, facing both racism and classism.
 Poor and working-class Black Appalachian people competed for low-income jobs with European immigrants and white Appalachians, while facing discriminatory barriers and second-class status from landlords and employers.
 The white racism that divided the working class in Detroit culminated in the 1943 Detroit race riot.
-On the evening of June 20 1943, youths in Belle Isle Park began to riot, with the unrest spreading across the city.
+On the evening of June 20, 1943, youths in Belle Isle Park began to riot, with the unrest spreading across the city.
 25 African-Americans were murdered and hundreds were injured, mostly at the hands of white police officers.
 The riot was suppressed when 6,000 federal troops were ordered into the city.